UNINETTSigma2/documentation/storage/storagesystems.md

 ## <a name="project-area"></a>Project Area

-NOTUR projects have a dedicated local space to share data between project members, located at **/cluster/projects/<project_name>**.
+HPC projects have a dedicated local space to share data between project members, located at **/cluster/projects/<project_name>**.

-The project area is quota controlled and the default project quota for NOTUR projects is 1TB, but projects can apply for more during the application process or at a later point in time if needed.
+The project area is quota controlled and the default project quota for HPC projects is 1TB, but projects can apply for more during the application process or at a later point in time if needed.